 - Students would benefit from additional practice with discussions about systems, functions of systems, inputs and outputs of systems, and how a change to one part of a system might affect the entire system. - Students would benefit from additional practice interpreting and using evidence to support a claim, description, explanation, argument, and/or prediction.
 Some examples of evidence are similarities and differences among variables, or patterns observed in data tables, graphs, models, or diagrams. - Students would benefit from additional practice using information from different formats to construct an explanation.
-For example, compiling information from text, animations, tables, models, etc. to order the steps in a process or to describe weather patterns. - Students would benefit from additional practice interpreting diagrams and graphs, including those with keys. - Students would benefit from additional practice distinguishing among independent (manipulated), dependent (responding), and controlled variables when given a description of, or data from, an experiment. - Students would benefit from additional practice using evidence (e.g., from patterns in rock formations, fossils, distribution of water) to describe changes to Earth's features over time. - Students struggle with criteria and constraints when analyzing solutions to a design problem.
-Students would benefit from additional practice using the terms criteria and constraint, determining how well a solution meets the given criteria for a successful solution, and how a given constraint affects the outcomes of a solution. - Students struggle when distinguishing between particles of matter (e.g., air, water) and energy (e.g., light) when asked about the cycling of matter or the flow of energy within or among systems. - Students struggle with modeling the movement of matter in an ecosystem using a food web. - Students struggle with using patterns to describe cause and effect relationships in systems where unbalanced forces on an object change the motion of the object.
-This includes contact forces and simple wave properties as well as non-contact forces like electric and magnetic forces. - Students would benefit from additional practice modeling how internal and external macroscopic structures of plants and animals support survival, growth, behavior, and reproduction.
+For example, compiling information from text, animations, tables, models, etc. to order the steps in a process or to describe weather patterns. - Students would benefit from additional practice interpreting diagrams, including those with keys, and graphs including units of measurement. - Students would benefit from additional practice modeling particles too small to be seen and describing how particles mix compared to particles combining to form a new substance. - Students would benefit from additional practice distinguishing among independent (manipulated), dependent (responding), and controlled variables when given a description of, or data from, an experiment. - Students would benefit from additional practice using evidence (e.g., from patterns in rock formations, fossils, distribution of water) to describe changes to Earth's features over time. - Students would benefit from additional practice using models of orbits in the solar system to explain observable patterns on Earth, such as day and night, changes in shadows, and the position of celestial objects at different times. - Students struggle with criteria and constraints when analyzing solutions to a design problem.
+Students would benefit from additional practice using the terms criteria and constraint, determining how well a solution meets the given criteria for a successful solution, and how a given constraint affects the outcomes of a solution. - Students struggle when distinguishing between particles of matter (e.g., air, water) and energy (e.g., light) when asked about the cycling of matter or the flow of energy within or among systems. - Students struggle with modeling the movement of matter in an ecosystem using a food web and the roles of producers, consumers, and decomposers. - Students struggle with using patterns to describe cause and effect relationships in systems where unbalanced forces on an object change the motion of the object.
+This includes contact forces and simple wave properties as well as non-contact forces like electric and magnetic forces.
+Students would benefit from additional practice describing transfers and transformations of energy in a system. - Students would benefit from additional practice modeling how internal and external macroscopic structures of plants and animals support survival, growth, behavior, and reproduction.